 I know there’s quite a bit of literature about what constitutes a “text,” but the material aspect of it, of readers being also collectors by necessity, I find extremely fascinating.
 I have an unpublished longer academic essay on Schwerner in my desk somewhere, and recently I keep taking notes in it on materiality, seriality and the way materiality impacts reader reception theories.

-Never having heard Werner Hamacher teach, I only have his book, in which he proves himself to be a refulgent thinker and writer.
-His work on Kant, Kleist, Celan and others is both insightful and is carried, at the same time, by a broad talent for synthesis.
+Never having heard Werner Hamacher teach myself, never having known him in a university context, I can only resort his book, which shows him to be a refulgent thinker and writer.
+His work on Kant, Kleist, Celan and others is insightful and is carried, at the same time, by an exceptional talent for synthesis.
 In Hamacher’s thinking, several traditions connect in sometimes startling and surprising ways.
-He opend clear, new paths to texts we already know very well.
-Hamacher’s is that rare and lovely brilliance – the kind you admire even as you may occasionally disagree – and he brought to bear his immense mind on just this gap, building a theory of how to understand not just the world – language.
-At a time when the subject has slowly returned to criticism, Hamacher’s careful work on examining the way language and understanding interact with each other seems particularly timely.
+He opened clear, new paths to already well-known texts.
+Hamacher’s is that rare and lovely brilliance – the kind you admire even as you may occasionally disagree – and he brought to bear his immense mind on building a theory of how to understand not just the world – but the structure of understanding itself.
+At a time when the subject has slowly crept back into serious criticism, Hamacher’s careful work on the way language and understanding interact with each other, and dispossess the subject of its assumed powers, seems particularly timely.

-Hamacher, whose work has appeared in English translation, and who has taught in Stanford, New York and other American universities, has had a significant impact even on people who have not read him or his students.
-He was the force behind (and series editor of) Stanford UP’s Meridian: Crossing Aesthetics, which is maybe best known for being the main publisher of Agamben’s work in English.
-He himself translated poetry (Jorie Graham, for example) and literary criticism (De Man, Lacan) into German.
+Hamacher was important in other ways as well.
+His international stature rests not just on English translations of his work or his teaching at Stanford, NYU, and other American universities.
+He has had a significant impact even on people who have not read him or his students, as the force behind (and series editor of) Stanford UP’s Meridian: Crossing Aesthetics, which is maybe best known for being the main English-language publisher of Giorgio Agamben, another thinker whose work synthesizes different traditions.
+Hamacher also translated poetry and criticism into German, most notably, Paul De Man’s Allegories of Reading.

-But from this former students on Facebook another Hamacher emerges: a teacher, kind mentor and friend.
-His bridge-building exceeded his work as editor and translator, and reading the personal tributes has been lovely and moving.
-I’m sure we will grapple with his death in the next few years.
-For now, all we have is the texts – and his greatest legacy: his thinking and his students.
-Personally, I urge you to read Premises, which I have been carrying around in my bag for months now, the book is an enormous achievement.
+For many, he was the kind of philosopher whose name is not as well-known as it could be, but whose impact has been felt for a while.
+That’s certainly true for me –I hadn’t seriously considered Hamacher’s work until last year and hadn’t directly engaged with it until this year – so his death represents the sudden loss of a great writer I was looking forward to discovering in-depth in the months and years to come.
+I did not know him personally, but from his former students on Facebook, a clear picture of another Hamacher emerges: a teacher, kind mentor and friend.
+His bridge-building exceeded his work as editor and translator, and reading personal tributes to him this past week has been lovely and moving.
+I’m sure we – not just those who know him, but we as readers and intellectuals – will grapple with his death for years.
+For now, all we have is the texts, and his greatest legacy, his thinking and his teaching.
+At any rate, I urge you to read Premises, which I have been carrying around in my bag for months now.
+It is an enormous achievement by an enormous mind.
+He will be sorely missed.